-After school academic support looks a bit different at each leve, but these programs, which receive funding from the Foundation, offer students the opportunity to get one-to-one help from a teacher in a quiet setting.
+Academic support looks a bit different at each level, but these programs, which receive funding from the Foundation, offer students the opportunity to get one-to-one help from a teacher in a quiet setting.

 After-School Homework Labs at high schools and open libraries at middle schools give every student access to free tutoring or a supervised location to study or use the computer after school.

-At Issaquah High School, after-school homework help is beneficial for students who need extra support.
+In High School, after-school homework help is beneficial for students who need extra support.
 This is particularly true for students who are credit deficient, have limited resources, and have no access to tutoring services outside school.
-This program is one of the key tools that counseling teams, teachers and administrators recommend to students who are struggling.
-Teachers shared that:
+This program is one of the key tools that counseling teams, teachers, and administrators recommend to students.

 Fueling Success for Every Student, Every School